Explosively formed penetrator

-Formation of an EFP warhead.
-USAF Research Laboratory.
+Aerodynamic development of the metal plate of an explosively formed penetrator (EFP) munition, a few microseconds after the detonation of the explosive charge.

-An explosively formed penetrator (EFP), also known as an explosively formed projectile, a self-forging warhead, or a self-forging fragment, is a special type of shaped charge designed to penetrate armor effectively, from a much greater standoff range than standard shaped charges, which are more limited by standoff distance.
+An explosively formed penetrator (EFP) – also known as an explosively formed projectile, a self-forging warhead, or a self-forging fragment – is a special type of shaped charge relying on the Misnay–Schardin effect, designed to penetrate armour effectively, from a much greater standoff range than standard shaped charges, which are more limited by standoff distance.
 As the name suggests, the effect of the explosive charge is to deform a metal plate into a slug or rod shape and accelerate it toward a target.
 They were first developed as oil well perforators by American oil companies in the 1930s, and were deployed as weapons in World War II.